paul-blankenbaker/frc-2019/README.md

 ![Drive Settings](images/robotpy-sim.png)

 Truth be told, I have a hard time getting past my personal bias against using Python for real code.
-I tend to see many of Python's strengths as weaknesses.
-While it makes it easier for people new to programming to create software, it also makes it much easier for people new to programming to create bug ridden code likely to crash at unexpected times.
+I grew up in a Pascal, C++, PL/1, Java world and tend to prefer stricter languages.
+I see many of Python's strengths as weaknesses.
+I like type checking, immutables, scope control, braces and semi-colons.
+My opinion has been that Python makes it easier create software more quickly.
+Python also makes it easier to create run time bugs more quickly (little gifts of hidden joy).

+However, with a proper IDE set up many of these bugs will be flagged before deployment.

-That being said, having this simulation environment at your fingertips makes it much easier for programming team members to track down problems without needing the robot.
-This would be the strongest argument for using Python instead of Java or C++.
+Even though Python would not be my first choice for developing a command based robot program.
+Having easy access to the robotpy simulation environment is awesome.
+This would be the strongest argument for using Python over Java or C++.

 While the Java and C++ environments do have a desktop simulation mode.
 They do not visually display the information or provide a mechanism to drive your robot in simulation mode.